agmangas/keycloak-poc/README.md

 A minimal Keycloak proof-of-concept consisting of three components:

-- A non-production Keycloak deployment for Kubernetes.
+- A non-production Keycloak deployment for Kubernetes (minikube).
 - A NodeJS HTTP API that leverages the `keycloak-connect` package.
 - A Python example client that implements the _Resource Owner Password Flow_.